piksail/nice-resume/README.md

 [Test recording generation with Playwright](https://playwright.dev/docs/codegen)

-### Add a template
+### Add a theme

-1. Add the name in the template union type in `/types`
+1. Add the name in the theme union type in `/types`
-2. Add the name in the templates array in `/globals`
+2. Add the name in the themes array in `/globals`
-3. Add the base settings in the templateBaseSettings object in `/globals` and override them in the templateSettings object
+3. Add the base settings in the themeBaseSettings object in `/globals` and override them in the themeSettings object

-Make sure the above steps rely on the same template name.
+Make sure the above steps rely on the same theme name.

-### Use a template
+### Use a theme

-Templates offer an aside section on the left and a main section on the right that can be split into two columns.
+Themes offer an aside section on the left and a main section on the right that can be split into two columns.
 Select _Aside_, _Full_ or _Half_ to place content accordingly.

 Some themes come from other tools: